indiana-nikel/dsci-project/README.md

 ##### LICENSE

-Standard MIT license allowing for free distribution and use of your project by the public, both privately and commercially.
+Standard Apache 2.0 License that allows for commercial use, modification, distribution, patent use, and private use.
 Additionally, the license protects against liability in the event that the software created causes damage or harm from external use.

 ##### CONTRIBUTING

-Contains the contributors to the data science project, including the author of the data science project `proj_skeleton.sh` script.
-Contributors must be co-authors or collaborators, where as external resources should be referenced in the `CITATION` document.
+Contains the instructions on how to contribute to the data analysis project.
+Includes examples of contributing workflows.
+Contributors and maintainers are subject to the guidelines stated in the `CONDUCT.md` document.

+##### CONDUCT

+Contains the Contributor Covenant Code of Conduct that outlines what a contributor or maintainer can and cannot do.

 ##### CITATION

-Contains any and all external resources used in the creation, operation, and distribution of the data science project.
-Includes the date the project was created as well.
+Contains any and all external resources and contributors used in the creation, operation, and distribution of the data analysis project.
+Includes the date the project was created as well as the author of the project.